SoulmateSoulmate/daily/README.md

 This is line 77 with random word: flare
 This is line 78 with random word: halo
 This is line 79 with random word: ember
+This is line 80 with random word: pulse